beacon-biosignals/julia_pod/README.md

   (for example for AWS ECR, this is done by ensuring that the [credential helper](https://github.com/awslabs/amazon-ecr-credential-helper) is installed and Docker is configured to use it).
-- if you have a `GITUHB_TOKEN` that gives access to private github repositories, you can pass it in as the `GITHUB_TOKEN` environment variable.
+- if you have a GitHub token that gives access to private github repositories, you can provide that secret by storing it in a file and specifying the path in the environment variable: `GITHUB_TOKEN_FILE`.

 If you do not have a `Dockerfile` or `driver.yaml.template` in your julia project root dir, default versions of these will be